Tsubasa109/ComfyUI-TemplateReference/README.md

 * Drag and reorder blocks.
 * Collapse, expand, resize, copy, and delete blocks directly in the node UI.
 * JSON data created by the user is saved in ComfyUI’s user directory.

+### Prompt Template LoRA Application Feature

+* In addition to the prompt template feature, LoRA application can be added to LoRA templates.
+* JSON data created by the user is saved in ComfyUI’s user directory.
+* JSON data saved using the prompt template feature is also loaded and applied.

 ## Nodes